LuisDoin/PaymentGateway/README.md

 ![image](/Blob/Testing_PostCallSuccess.png)

-Calling the GET payments to check the status 'Processing'.
+Calling the GET payments to check the `Processing` status.
 Here we can also see the masked credit card number.

 ![image](/Blob/Testing_ProcessingSuccess.png)